 Occasionally in my dreams, I’m someone else.
 Someone who can run without clutching at a stitch, who has more of a purpose than to just…exist.
 Some dreams are ridiculous, ones you know aren’t true while you’re still in them.
 Some dreams make you believe.
 And when you wake up, it rips you apart to realize it wasn’t real.

 The metro comes to a lurching halt, and Jay staggers into the wall of passengers.
-“Oops — sorry — it’s my stop —“ He fumbles in his pockets for his metro card while apologizing.
+“Oops — sorry — it’s my stop —“ He fumbles in his pockets for his metro card.
 None of the other passengers are too aggravated.
-They’re used to being stuffed into buses and metros like sardines in cans.
+They’re used to being stuffed into buses and metros like sardines.

 “Remember!
 Dinner at six!”
 I call to his back.
 “If you’re late again, I’ll shave you bald!”

-The smell of barbecued meat and spicy kimchi wafts out of the restaurant, and just hearing people eating makes my stomach growl in desperation.
+The smell of barbecued meat and spicy kimchi wafts out of the restaurant, and my stomach growls in desperation.
 I check my phone again.
-Five minutes past six.
+Five past six.

 I call Jay.
 Usually I wait ten minutes, since his arriving anytime before that is a small miracle, but today I’m too hungry to wait.
 I’m not sure why, but as his phone rings, I find the scent of Korean food is making me feel slightly nauseated.
-Which is ridiculous, because Korean food is the best thing in the world.
+Which is ridiculous, because usually just smelling Korean food sets me on a rabid hunt to find it.

 “Come on, Jay,” I growl at his annoying ringtone for the thousandth time.

 When he doesn’t pick up, I start mentally designing the pattern I’m going to shave the stubble of his hair into.
-My stomach curls and clenches, so empty I’m beginning to lose my appetite — I’m also slightly dizzy, my vision blurring slightly.
+My stomach curls and clenches, so empty I’m beginning to lose my appetite — I’m also dizzy, my vision blurring slightly.
+God, I didn’t know having a low blood sugar could do this.

-Finally my phone rings and I reach for it with a numb hand — my fingers fumble — my phone clatters to the ground.
-The entire world tilts and the ground falls away from my feet.
+Finally my phone rings and I reach for it with a suddenly numb hand.
+My fingers fumble — my phone clatters to the ground.
+I have only a moment to panic before the entire world tilts and the ground falls away.

-My mind swirls with dizziness, my vision a whirl of blue and yellow.
+My mind swirls, my vision a whirl of blue and yellow.
 Everything around me feels…vast.
 Not empty, but full of endless possibility.
-For an instant, I feel ground beneath my feet, but I fall once again.
 Instead of darkness, white mist engulfs me, swallowing me completely.

 Just before the mist covers my eyes, the world steadies and I see a tiny island, with pale yellow sand and a cloudless sky.
 There’s a strange sense of familiarity, but at the same time, my mind is completely blank.